conda-forge/conda-forge.github.io/src/orga/subteams.rst

 The staging team is responsible for:

  - reviewing and merging pull requests in conda-forge/staged-recipes
- - answering question and giving feedback regarding conda-forge requirements
+ - answering questions and giving feedback regarding conda-forge requirements
  - identifying common misconceptions and problems due to unclear documentation
- - help the documentation team maintain a clear documentation that simplifies contributing packages
+ - help the documentation team maintain clear documentation that simplifies contributing packages

 Members